-Our Housing Services enable low and moderate-income households to access heating and cooling services and improve energy efficiency, and individuals and families to maintain safe, affordable residences
+Our Housing Programs enable low and moderate-income households to access heating and cooling services and improve energy efficiency, and individuals and families to maintain safe, affordable residences

-Middlesex County residents receive housing services to ensure they maintain safe, affordable residences, including homebuyer education & counseling, fair housing counseling, mortgage assistance, foreclosure mediation, mortgage counseling, and homelessness prevention.
+Middlesex County residents receive housing services to ensure they maintain safe, affordable residences.
+They increases first-time homeownership, avoid foreclosures, resolve landlord-tenant disputes, avoid tenant housing discrimination, and secure stable tenant residences.
 HCCJ is a HUD-certified housing counseling program.

-Low–and moderate–income households receive counseling on becoming first-time homebuyers, partnering with local lenders who help them save toward a down payment and closing costs; and on the American Dream Down Payment Initiative (ADDI) program to assist them in purchasing homes in 23 Middlesex County municipalities.
+Low and moderate-income households receive counseling on becoming first-time homebuyers.
+They are partnered with local lenders who help them save toward a down payment and closing costs.
+They are also partnered with the American Dream Down Payment Initiative (ADDI) program, which assists homebuyers in 23 Middlesex County municipalities.

-Homeowners faced with mortgage delinquency and default receive counseling to determine the reasons for delinquency, and explore options to avoid foreclosure, including mortgage modification, mortgage assistance, and asset preservation.
+Homeowners faced with mortgage delinquency and default receive counseling to determine the reasons for delinquency and can explore options to avoid foreclosure.
+This includes mortgage modification, mortgage assistance, and asset preservation.

-Landlords and tenants receive information on their rights and responsibilities, and tenants who are summoned to court receive assistance with state, county, or local intervention.
+Landlords and tenants are informed of their rights and responsibilities.
+Tenants who are summoned to court receive assistance with state, county, or local intervention.